segmentio/segment-docs/src/connections/destinations/catalog/sailthru-v2/index.md

 * By default the value is null
 * Requirement is for the value to be greater than 0
 * Only whole positive numbers are supported.
 If fractional numbers are included, the number will be truncated (e.g. 1.5 will be 1)
-* If a number id passed in a string format such as "1", it will be parsed and converted to integer
+* If a number is passed in a string format such as "1", it will be parsed and converted to integer
 * Non-numeric characters are not allowed